lucianpls/QB3/README.md

  32, 33, 36, 37, 48, 49, 52, 53,
  34, 35, 38, 39, 50, 51, 54, 55,
  40, 41, 44, 45, 56, 57, 60, 61,
- 42, 43, 46, 47, 58, 59, 62, 63
+ 42, 43, 46, 47, 58, 59, 62, 63 }
 ```

-Encoding is faster using a table, but only works for lookup tables of known size.
+Encoding is fast and easy using a lookup table, but it only works for lookup tables of known size.
+The table will also be very large if the input space is large.
-For 8x8, the encoding is
+For an 8x8 input space, using the table above, the encoding is:

     ibit = xy[y * 8 + x]

-A recursive function works regardless of number of bits
+A recursive function works regardless of number of bits, but it is slower than the lookup table.
+Every iteration adds two bits to the output index.
 ```
 int ibit(int x, int y) {
   if (0 == (x | y)) return 0;